Physical spaces means portions of schools, school grounds, and other Edmonton Public School Board (EPSB) facilities.

 Public recognition, for the purposes of this regulation, is any public display, signage, publication or announcement of a name, or symbol that identifies a sponsor or donor.

-A sponsor is an individual, organization or business that agrees to provide goods, services or money to the District in exchange for a defined level of public recognition or advertisement.
-A sponsor is not eligible for a District charitable donation receipt under Canada Revenue Agency regulations.
+A sponsor is an individual, organization or business that agrees to provide goods, services or money to the Division in exchange for a defined level of public recognition or advertisement.
+A sponsor is not eligible for a Division charitable donation receipt under Canada Revenue Agency regulations.

-A donor is an individual, organization or business that voluntarily transfers property, monies, goods, or services to the District for charitable reasons and may be eligible for a District charitable donation receipt under Canada Revenue Agency (CRA) regulations.
+A donor is an individual, organization or business that voluntarily transfers property, monies, goods, or services to the Division for charitable reasons and may be eligible for a Division charitable donation receipt under Canada Revenue Agency (CRA) regulations.

 A. PUBLIC RECOGNITION AND NAMING OF PHYSICAL SPACES OR EDUCATIONAL PROGRAMS

-- The District may choose to provide public recognition or name physical spaces and/or educational programs to:
+- The Division may choose to provide public recognition or name physical spaces and/or educational programs to:

 - serve a specific function;